Andrade-Diego/CS499/TensorFlowAPI/README.md

 Loose Instructions: https://www.geeksforgeeks.org/ml-training-image-classifier-using-tensorflow-object-detection-api/
 * These are loose instructions that my own instructions will be slightly based on.
 Please only refer to these if my instructions are unclear at any point

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites